VCH Employment Tools

 Prepare for different interview styles

-Civilian interviews often differ from military assessments.
+Civilian interviews usually differ from military assessments.
 Practice answering behavioral questions with specific examples that demonstrate your skills and achievements.

 4